IBM/watson-discovery-sdu-with-assistant/README.md

 ![disco-collection-panel](doc/source/images/disco-collection-panel.png)

-Return to the query panel (click `Build your own query`) and see how much better the results are compared to the last time, before SDU was applied.
+Return to the query panel (click `Build your own query`) and see how much better the results are.

 ![disco-build-query-2](doc/source/images/disco-build-query-2.png)